-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 THE FIRST HINTS

 As early as January, there were signs people could harbour the virus without showing symptoms.
-A 10-year-old boy in China who traveled to Wuhan had no symptoms but tested positive along with six others in his family who had coughs and fevers.
+A 10-year-old boy in China who travelled to Wuhan had no symptoms but tested positive along with six others in his family who had coughs and fevers.
 More troubling was a report out of Germany: A business traveller from China spread the virus to colleagues in Munich, even though she appeared healthy.

 Still, many scientists remained unconvinced.
-Some questioned whether the Chinese businesswoman truly didn't have symptoms.
+Some questioned whether the Chinese businesswoman indeed didn't have symptoms.
 They suggested she might have had mild ones she attributed to jet lag.

 The concept of people unwittingly spreading disease has never been an easy one to grasp, from the polio epidemic of mid-century America to the spread of HIV decades later.